Vijayadityaraj-source/Vijayadityaraj-source/README.md

 ![npm](https://img.shields.io/npm/v/vijayaditya?logo=npm&label=vijayaditya&labelColor=%23FAFAFA&color=%23CC3534)
 <img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="Awesome Badge"/>

-I'm a passionate, creative, and perceptive engineer with a hands-on approach to problem-solving and an unending thirst for knowledge.
-Anything and everything that can be classified as technology fascinates me.
-Currently in my final year of undergrad at NITW pursuing Computer Science Engineering.
-I am Passionate about Web Development and Machine Learning.
+I am a passionate, creative, and perceptive engineer with a hands-on approach to problem-solving and an unending thirst for knowledge.
+Technology in all its forms fascinates me.
+I recently graduated from NIT Warangal with a degree in Computer Science Engineering.
+I have a strong passion for Web Development and Machine Learning.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vijayaditya.eng@gmail.com](mailto:vijayaditya.eng@gmail.com)